 As we noted, the Plague is transmitted by fleas.
 I don’t know if any research has been done on this, but I would wager good money that if fleas were offered two people to jump on to, and only one of them smelled of tobacco smoke and/or perfume, the fleas would more often choose the other.
 And if they chose the person with tobacco smoke or aromatic compounds on their skin or clothing, it would not be surprising if the fleas often died from the toxins.
 So tobacco addiction might be a helpful problem to have.

 A number of insects transmit disease.
 The Romans identified a deadly fever that was often contracted in the swamps.
-They thought the disease was caused by the hot and humid atmosphere, by the ‘bad air’ – mal-aria.
+They thought the disease was caused by the hot and humid atmosphere, by the ‘bad air’ – or mal aria.
 Today we know that malaria is caused by a parasite smaller than a human cell, which is transmitted by mosquitoes.5)In the United States it is generally taught that Walter Reed was the man who discovered the role of mosquitoes in the disease.
 In fact, Reed learned of it from Cuban Carlos Finlay.
-Two other men, however, won the Nobel Prize for it.
+Two other men, however, won the Nobel Prize for the discovery.

 Pick Your Poison

 Tobacco addiction, of course, is a huge health problem today.
-And many solvents and perfumes also cause serious illness.
+And many solvents and perfumes frequently cause serious illness.
 But in low doses, they aren’t as dangerous as the Black Death or malaria.
-So you can see how in centuries past, those with a tobacco attraction, or even a tobacco addiction, and/or a preference for toxic aromatics, would collect higher doses of these on their bodies and their clothing, might survive more often, and leave more offspring.
+So we can see how in centuries past, those with a preference for tobacco, or even a tobacco addiction; and/or a preference for applying toxic aromatics to their clothes & skin, might survive more often, and leave more offspring.

 Pick your poison.

 This goes to a couple of the themes of this blog.
-First, our behavior can be influenced by genetics; and second, we need to understand small evolution, the sort of biological change that is acceptable to both creationists and Darwinists.
-That is important because as the world accelerates, we need to recognize behaviors that served us in the past, but which may not serve us any more.
+First, our behavior is not controlled by genetics, but it can definitely be influenced by genetics; and second, we need to understand small evolution, the sort of biological change that is acceptable to both creationists and Darwinists.
+That is important because as the world accelerates, and as our survival pressures shift, we need to recognize behaviors that served us in the past, but which may not serve us any more.

 Anyway, think about this next time you see someone smoking, or when you put on perfume or cologne.